 The permittee has chosen option 2 of the coal bed methane permitting options.
-Under permitting option 2, the produced water is immediately discharged to a class 2 or class 3 receiving stream which is eventually tributary to a class 2AB perennial water of the state.
+Under this permitting option, the produced water is immediately discharged to a class 2, class 3, and/or class 4 receiving stream which is eventually tributary to a class 2AB perennial water of the state.
 The permit establishes effluent limits for the end of pipe, which are protective of all the designated uses defined in Chapter 1 of Wyoming Water Quality Rules and Regulations.
 This may include drinking water, game and non-game fish, fish consumption, recreation, agriculture, wildlife, industry and scenic value.
+Based on information in this application and previous applications within this drainage, WDEQ is not aware of any existing irrigation downstream of this facility on the receiving streams prior to the confluence with the Powder River.

-The permittee is required to contain all effluent from the outfalls in a series of on-channel reservoirs at this facility, unless prior written authorization is granted by the WYPDES program for a reservoir release, in association with use of assimilative capacity credits for the Powder River Basin.
-In the event that such an authorization for release is granted for this facility, the authorization letter will specify the release volume, duration and individual reservoir(s) covered.
-In the absence of such written authorization for release, the following containment requirements will apply at the reservoirs: the permittee will be required to contain all produced water within a series of on-channel reservoirs during "dry" operating conditions.
-The permittee is authorized to release discharge from upstream on-channel reservoir(s), identified as follows: "Hoblit Stones Throw 8-21".
-This permit prohibits discharge of effluent from the lowermost reservoir(s) except during periods of time in which natural precipitation causes the lowermost reservoir(s) to overtop and spill.
-Intentional or draw-down type releases from the lowermost reservoir(s) will constitute a violation of this permit.
-Discharge from the lowermost reservoir(s) is limited by the permit to natural overtopping and shall not extend beyond a 48 hour period following commencement of natural overtopping.
-It is the responsibility of the permittee to adequately demonstrate the circumstances in which reservoir discharges occurred, if requested to do so by the WYPDES Program.
+The permittee will be required to contain all produced water within a series of on-channel reservoirs during "dry" operating conditions.
+The permittee is authorized to release discharge from upstream on-channel reservoirs only.
+Water released from the upstream reservoirs will be allowed to cascade down to the lowermost on-channel reservoirs, identified as follows: "Meike 42-3", "Meike 22-14", "Meike 24-14", and "Dry Fork 44-14".
+This permit prohibits discharge of effluent from the lowermost reservoirs except during periods of time in which natural precipitation causes the lowermost reservoirs to overtop and spill.
+Intentional discharges from the lowermost reservoirs will be considered a violation of this permit.
+Discharge from the lowermost reservoirs is limited by the permit to natural overtopping and shall not extend beyond a 48 hour period following commencement of natural overtopping.
+Additional release from the the lowermost reservoirs as identified above is not authorized.
+It is the responsibility of the operator to adequately demonstrate the circumstances in which reservoir discharges occurred, if requested to do so by the WYPDES Program.